 This way, everyone gets to participate, idea flow is faster and the final product is just what we intended it to be – whether it was a report or a user manual for some of our software products.

-Most business are said to have a love-hate relationship towards spreadsheets, but when it’s “report time” of the week, our colleague (who as most people once upon a time got a mild panic attack just by looking at an empty spreadsheet) has it easy.
+Most businesses are said to have a love-hate relationship towards spreadsheets, but when it’s “report time” of the week, our colleague (who like most people once upon a time got a mild panic attack just by looking at an empty spreadsheet) has it easy.